fetchai/cosmos-consensus/docs/tendermint-core/configuration.md

 #  ...
 # ]
 #
-# You can also index transactions by height by adding "tx.height" event here.
+# You can also index transactions by height by adding "tx.height" key here.
 #
 # It's recommended to index only a subset of keys due to possible memory
 # bloat.
 This is, of course, depends on the indexer's DB and the volume of